Manager

 # last 180 days Avg.
 Rating last 180 days Total reviews Avg. overall rating

-very good Time Owned: 6 to 12 months.
+very good Time Owned: more than 12 months.

 I rarely give a 5, nothing is perfect.
 So in my book a 4.5 would be fair, shame I can't give that.